-- Proof of vaccination (measles, mumps, rubella, varicella, tetanus, diphtheria, pertussis, hepatitis B, Covid, and influenza). - · Two-step TB testing. - Background checks including child abuse and FBI clearances. - Clinical sites may have additional requirements. including drug screens. - Students are responsible for transportation to lab/clinical sites.
+- Proof of vaccination (measles, mumps, rubella, varicella, tetanus, diphtheria, pertussis, hepatitis B, Covid, and influenza). - Two-step TB testing. - Background checks including child abuse and FBI clearances. - Clinical sites may have additional requirements. including drug screens. - Students are responsible for transportation to lab/clinical sites.

 Students must complete 18 credits to complete the program.
-They are required to complete the RHS and ICE examinations at completion of the program.
-Students will complete a minimum of 240 clinical externship hours.
+They are required to complete the RHS and ICE examinations in their final term.
+There are 40 hours of lab and 80 hours of clinical externship per term.